Last Updated on June 20, 2022 by Letícia Melo

 Leisure and nightlife in Albufeira

-There are also several family entertainment joints like the Zoomarine park that offer seal and dolphin shows perfect for a family outing.
+There are also several family entertainment joints like the Zoomarine Park that offer seal and dolphin shows perfect for a family outing.
 Furthermore, your children will also get the rare opportunity to swim with dolphins in a safe and controlled environment.

 However, if you are into the exhilarating urban nightlife, then you have to pay a visit to ‘the Oura Strip’, which is the liveliest part of Albufeira.